 Seminars, keynotes, conferences | Corporate wellness programs

 About us – BreatheAbility®

-At BreatheAbility International we specialise in breathing education and training – for individuals, groups, audiences, workplaces, sporting teams and health professionals.
-Our mission is to help people to breathe better, thereby relieving asthma and anxiety, improving their health, wellbeing, exercise capacity and sleep, and reducing their reliance on medications, surgery and appliances.
+At BreatheAbility International we specialise in breathing education and breathing retraining – for individuals, groups, audiences, workplaces, sporting teams and health professionals.
+Our mission is to help people to breathe better, thereby relieving asthma, anxiety, snoring and sleep apnoea, and improving their exercise capacity and sleep, and reducing their reliance on medications, surgery and appliances.

 BreatheAbility was founded by Tess Graham.
 Tess has spent over two decades studying how people breathe, uncovering the essential principles of good breathing and applying them in the simplest way to achieve extraordinary outcomes.
 Her unique style of breathing training is easy, comfortable, doable for busy people and requires no equipment.
 Tess has a Diploma in Buteyko Breathing Method and has delivered breathing retraining to over 6500 people, including achieving within a clinical trial, the outcome of 96% reduction in the need for bronchodilators in chronic asthmatics.